Bulk and Air Sampling

 The Asbestos Inspector is responsible for conducting bulk sampling for suspect building materials.
 More information is available here.

 Historical building sampling data is kept in Access databases (by building).
-Bulk samples collected since 2002 have been kept by the designated safety representative in hard copy or electronic format.
 Beginning Jan.
-1, 2017, all new bulk samples shall be entered into the historical Access databases.
-Designated Safety Representatives (DSRs) should have a plan for adding samples taken between 2002 and 2017 into the system in a timely manner.
-The Access databases shall be maintained by Environmental Health & Safety and made accessible to all necessary parties via Sharepoint (or other appropriate means).
+1, 2017, all new bulk samples shall be entered into the historical Access databases by the Asbestos Inspector (or appropriate designee).
+The Access databases are maintained by Environmental Health & Safety and made accessible to all necessary parties via Sharepoint (or other appropriate means).

 Renovation/demolition projects

-Information regarding asbestos for renovation or demolition projects shall be provided by the Designated Safety Representative to the respective project manager upon request.
+Information regarding asbestos for renovation or demolition projects shall be provided by the departmental Asbestos Inspector to the respective project manager upon request.
 This information shall be provided in writing, and in accordance with state and federal requirements.
-Asbestos Inspection Reports shall be provided to the project manager and contractor prior to the start of abatement activities.
+Asbestos Inspection Surveys shall be provided to the University Building Official, project manager, and contractor prior to the start of renovation/abatement activities.

 For leased properties, third-party sampling to identify asbestos-containing material is typically performed for construction and renovation projects.
 Environmental Health & Safety should be copied on the analysis and report.